 - Keep frozen, canned and dried fruit and vegetables on hand, especially when fresh produce isn't in season.
 Buy canned fruit that's packed in juice for less added sugars and calories, and choose low-sodium canned vegetables.

-- Many children and young adults drink more than half of their fruit as juice, which often contains a significant amount of added sugar.
-Whole fruit contains fiber and other nutrients without the added sugar.
-When drinking juice, make sure it is 100-percent juice, without the added sugars.
+- In the U.S., one-third of fruit intake comes from juice, which often contains a significant amount of added sugar.
+Instead, try to focus on whole fruits, which contain fiber and other nutrients without the added sugar.
+When drinking juice, make sure it is 100 percent juice, without the added sugars.

 For more tips on improving your health through nutrition and foods that taste great, consult a registered dietitian nutritionist in your area.